Spangen, Rotterdam (NL)

 Saving drinking water

-The starting point of the study has been the accommodation and spatial integration of the different functions of the system, including pre-treatment, water storage, and installations, without conflicting with the existing spatial functions, such as routing, parking, and green.
-The goal has been to integrate the system in such a way that it contributes to the enhancement of the surrounding.
+The starting point of the study has been the accommodation and spatial integration of the different functions of the system, including pre-treatment, water storage and reuse of rainwater, without conflicting with the existing spatial functions, such as routing, parking, and greenery.
+The goal has been to integrate the system in such a way that it improves spatial quality.

 Based on the technical criteria from the feasibility study and in close collaboration with designers of the Municipality of Rotterdam and the consortium team, we designed and dimensioned the components of the system.
 An underground buffer was added to avoid the area from flooding during extremely heavy weather.

 Because this project is the first full scale pilot application of the urban waterbuffer, we first built and tested a smaller prototype of the bio-filtration system.
 At The Green Village, an innovation test site in Delft, we have been able to implement and test the performance and mechanical properties of the filter, including water flow, robustness, stability, assembly method and much more!